diggerwoo/libocli/doc/Syntax Registration.md

 ```

-We give several typical examples as below.
+We give several typical sytax registration examples as below.

-1. Register a "ping" syntax, as done in [netutils.c](../example/netutils.c).
-This syntax can only be accessed in all VIEW except the BASIC_VIEW，and dosen't support "no" usage so the last parameter is set to DO_FLAG.
+1. Register a "ping" syntax.
+As done in [netutils.c](../example/netutils.c), this syntax can be accessed in all VIEW except the BASIC_VIEW and dosen't support "no" usage, so the last parameter is DO_FLAG.
     ```c
     add_cmd_easily(cmd_tree, "ping [ -c COUNT ] [ -s SIZE ] { HOST | HOST_IP } [ from IFADDR ]",
                    (ALL_VIEW_MASK & ~BASIC_VIEW), DO_FLAG);
     ```

 2. Register "enable" and "enable password" syntaxes in different VIEWs, as done in [democli.c](../example/democli.c).
     ```c
     /* Reigster "enable" in BASIC_VIEW, which is used to input the enabled password */ add_cmd_easily(cmd_tree, "enable", BASIC_VIEW, DO_FLAG);